Teal-and-Sarah-Build-Websites/tas-baseline-grav/README.md

 ## To use
 Clone the basic grav repo (https://github.com/getgrav/grav.git) and rename it whatever you want for the project

+From inside the project folder:

-In that project delete the user folder and clone this repo into the project, renaming this repo "user"
+* delete the user folder
+* clone this repo into the project, renaming this repo "user"
+* run `bin/grav install`

-From inside the project folder run `bin/grav install` then `php -S localhost:8000 system/router.php`
+* run `php -S localhost:8000 system/router.php`

 Go to http://localhost:8000/ to view your site!

+## Editing the Baseline
 Only edit within the user folder

-## Editing the Baseline
 First update all site variables in config/site.yaml

 Several page types are included.
 Delete or duplicate to suit the new project.